QualitativeDataRepository/iqmrnavigator/participants/index.md

 RESEARCH DESIGN DISCUSSION GROUP SESSIONS
 -----------------------------------------

 **Presenting a research design for discussion at IQMR is required**.
 Institute participants routinely highlight the feedback they receive in such sessions as one of the most valuable aspects of IQMR.
 You can review [instructions for preparing the research design here](/participants/research-design-instructions).
-Click here to learn more about presenting your research design and commenting on others' research designs.
+More about [presenting your research design](/participants/research-design-groups) and commenting on others' research designs.

 SU ID NUMBER and SU NetID
 -------------------------

 Syracuse University will provide you with two different unique identifiers: your SU ID number (noted on your SU ID card), and your SU NetID.
 Your SU ID card gives you access to various locations and services such as the gym, library, and other SU facilities.
-Your SU NetID allows you to login to SU\'s Blackboard website where IQMR materials are housed.
+Your SU NetID allows you access to Syracuse University's digital resources (such as online journals).

 You will need to register in order to get an SU ID number and an SU NetID.
 We will send you more information on how to register in April.